LuukvE/Luuk-Accounts/README.md

   // If either of these requests failed return authentication failed error
   // If the user does not exist, create the user account
   // Update the user account with Google id, email, name and picture
-  // Create a session and return user profile, permissions and JWT token };
+  // Create a session and return SignInResponse
+};

 // POST /sign-out